osgeouk/website/foss4gukonline2020/sessions.md

 # Processing Large Geospatial Datasets on the Cloud, using FOSS (presentation)

-Joana Simoes,	EarthPulse: ⛵ 11:30
+JJoana Simoes, EarthPulse and Christian Rouffaert, Teragence: ⛵ 11:30

 _Learn how we tackled the tech challenges involved in processing a large volume of noisy, geospatial data, using FOSS and cloud computing._